Photo credit: Plastics for Change

 Companies committing to this initiative will be required to annually report their polyester consumption to Textile Exchange’s Corporate Fiber and Materials Benchmark (CFMB) survey, which will track progress across all participating brands towards the collective goal.
 All information that is input into Textile Exchange’s Corporate Fiber & Materials Benchmark survey is entirely anonymous and aggregated across all annual report participants to show progress.
 Company information will never be singled out and published without a company’s explicit request or consent.
-Brands are required to report once per year by the CFMB deadline, but they have the option to participate in the full benchmark in full or solely to report polyester volumes.
+Brands are required to report once per year by the CFMB deadline, but they have the option to participate in the full benchmark or solely to report polyester volumes using our fiber tracker.

 Companies do not need to be a member of Textile Exchange or the Recycled Polyester Round Table to join the Challenge.
 We encourage the industry to participate in catalyzing change with this joint commitment.